glacasa/WebWorkerWrapper/README.md

 ### Limitations

 As the messaging between the threads is limited to string messages, the parameters of the functions can only be serializables javascript objects ; no functions allowed.

+The background worker is still single threaded : if you call several functions, they will be queud.